 Eggs have been demonized for their cholesterol content for years, with many traditional docs still recommending against them as such, especially for patients with heart disease or diabetes.
 One egg contains 186 mg of cholesterol, all of which is found in the yolk, a fact that gave rise to the "egg-white only" breakfast order that's become ubiquitous in the last 10 years.
 "To me, cholesterol-phobia needs to give way to a more nuanced and enlightened understanding of what really contributes to heart disease and chronic disease for the majority of people (chronic inflammation, chronic stress, processed foods including refined carbohydrates, sweet foods and industrial seed oils, for starters)," says Ellen Vora, M.D.

 Tiffany Lester, M.D. and medical director of Parsley Health San Francisco, agrees.
 "Eggs have gotten an undeserved reputation as one of the leading causes of high cholesterol.
 The suggestion that the higher saturated fat content in eggs accelerates atherosclerosis (hardening of the arteries) as much as smoking does is false.
-New research from both the Harvard School of Public Health and the National Institutes of Health have debunked this concept."
+New research1 from both the Harvard School of Public Health and the National Institutes of Health have debunked this concept."

 But are they as bad for you as five cigarettes a day?

 One of the most quoted (and nervous Google search-inducing) claims of the recent viral documentary What the Health, the eggs-equaling-five-cigarettes-a-day comparison comes from a focus on eggs' dioxin content.
 Dioxins are highly toxic compounds that accumulate primarily in the fatty tissues of animals.
 The WHO calls them a "known carcinogen"—which would point to eggs being super unhealthy, right?
 Not so fast.
 "To say that dioxins accumulate specifically in eggs or other animal products is overly simplistic and intellectually dishonest," says Will Cole, D.C., a functional medicine practitioner.
 "A diet rich in organic, pasture-raised eggs and other animal products has ample amounts of bioavailable true vitamin A, which is only found in animal products.
-Vitamin A down-regulates the toxic actions of dioxins."
+Vitamin A down-regulates the toxic actions of dioxins2."
 Meaning, essentially, that eggs contain the bad stuff (dioxins), but because of nature's intelligence, they also contain good elements to prevent the bad stuff from wreaking havoc on your body.
 Cole also points to the high-dioxin content of various plant-based foods.
-"Research has found that, other than fish oil, which isn’t consumed in high amounts, rice was the most concentrated source of dioxin toxins.
+"Research has found3 that, other than fish oil, which isn’t consumed in high amounts, rice was the most concentrated source of dioxin toxins.
 Animal foods such as eggs had dioxins, but on average, plant foods had higher amounts of dioxins compared to most animal products.
-For example, vegetables had almost six times the dioxin concentration of beef liver."
+For example, vegetables had almost six times3 the dioxin concentration of beef liver."
 The bottom line?
 Dioxins aren't great, but whole foods account for that—and if you were going to try to avoid them altogether, you might have very little left to put on your plate.

 So, are eggs good for you?